OpenStackOnRaPi/ostackinstall/README.md

 #### 7.ii.a Provider network dedicated to a tenant

+You have to connect to OpenStack as admin (source appropriate rc file).

-Similarly to how a provider network is created in file `init-runonce.2025.1.cirros`, we can create a provider network dedicated to a tenant:
+Similarly to how a provider network is created in file `init-runonce.2025.1.cirros`, we can create a provider network dedicated to a tenant.
+First, create a VLAN based provider network and subnetwork.
+Note that this time the created provider network is not `shared`.

 ```
 # create the provider network